 The growth and salary associated with a career as a physician assistant are exciting.
 But physician assistants typically have the student loan debt to show for it, too.

-According to data from the Bureau of Labor Statistics, physician assistants’ median pay as of May 2018 was $108,610 and had projected job growth of a whopping 31% from 2018 to 2028.
+According to data from the Bureau of Labor Statistics, physician assistants’ median pay is $112,260 and had projected job growth of a whopping 31% from 2019 to 2029.

 Data from the End of Program Survey from the Physician Assistant Education Association, however, reveals the cost of becoming a PA.
 The survey of new PAs shows that 85.2% took out student loans to finance their graduate PA degree.
 The range of debt was between $2,000 and $273,000, with the majority (23.5%) within the $100,000 to $124,999 range.

 If you find yourself saddled with six-figures of debt from becoming a physician assistant, the interest alone can feel like a major burden.
-Student loan interest accrues daily, and if you have Grad PLUS loans you have the not-so-great distinction of having the highest interest rates out of all federal loans, which makes student loan refinancing for physician assistants an attractive option.
+Student loan interest accrues daily.
+And if you have Grad PLUS loans you have the not-so-great distinction of having the highest interest rates out of all federal loans, which can make student loan refinancing for physician assistants an attractive option.